nicolaViola/slotmachine/README.md

 ### Testing and documentation
 The Rest service is documented by Swagger (http://swagger.io/) so you can also test it.
 You can try it following this url: ```http://localhost:8080/swagger-ui.html ```
 You will have an endpoints list.
-A lot of those come from Spring Boot Actuator but the "machine-controller : Machine Controller" endpoint will make you able to test the game.
+A lot of those come from Spring Boot Actuator but the " **machine-controller : Machine Controller** " endpoint will make you able to test the game.
 Every methods match with the operation of the game.

 The default state is NoCoin state so you can do: